metamusic project site [since 2012] by alien productions

 A major concern of the project is to avoid conditioning or training of the animals.
 The goal is to research whether or not the parrots will create meaningful “music” of their own accord —in order to find meanings and use in sound, which we have not discovered yet; and which maybe will change our understanding of animal intelligence—and music itself.

-In ongoing collaboration of the Interface Cultures,University of Art and Design Linz and alien productions we aim to develop metamusic a step further: we will build electronic sound installations to be used by the animals themselves.
+In ongoing collaboration of the Tangible Music Lab,University of Art and Design Linz and alien productions we aim to develop metamusic a step further: we will build electronic sound installations to be used by the animals themselves.

 What are the instruments’ design aspects to support the physiological and cognitive abilities of grey parrots?
 Can grey parrots generate meaningful musical and artistic output with such instruments?
 Can they develop musical skills and adopt an artistic role in a performance setting?
 What are the common design aspects and differences in musical interface design for animals and humans?
 How can we support parrot individuality and expressivity in the musical interaction design?

 Our zoological partners create the preconditions for our work, they take care of the parrots’ welfare and they are translators for animal behavior.
 But, unlike their science approach, our artistic interest aims at a creative exchange with this intelligent species.
 We make music together with parrots.
 We call it music even though it sounds “parrot-like”.
 We look at them as partners in a musical process.